Calvin Usage Guide for VTEX IO

 Make sure to select the option that matches your project type.

 You can create a new project from a base template.
-To do so, click the corresponding button and select the appropriate VTEX template.
+To do so, click the 'Use template' button and wait for the template to be added

 To connect Calvin to an existing repository: